picture of Africa

 Students stay with carefully selected Senegalese host-families in Dakar for a true cultural immersive transformational experience.

-Other highlights of the program: the instructors offer an additional 2-credit directed study in summer session II for those who need 6 credits to qualify for summer financial aid; the program provides 3 meals a day (breakfast/lunch/dinner); each participant receives a personal cell phone with a personal number upon our arrival in Senegal.
+Other highlights of the program: the program provides 3 meals a day (breakfast/lunch/dinner); each participant receives a personal cell phone with a local number upon our arrival in Senegal.

 Setting

-West African Research Center - WARC - (for classrooms) and host families in Dakar, Senegal.
-One orientation will be provided by the program Director at Geneseo in New York prior to departure, in addition to orientations onsite in Dakar, Senegal.
+West African Research Center – WARC – (for classrooms) and host families in Dakar, Senegal.
+One orientation will be provided by the program Director prior to departure, in addition to orientations onsite in Dakar, Senegal.

 Eligibility

-Prerequisite: FREN 202 or 213 (or intermediate French if transferred credits), or permission of instructor for other majors.
+Students from all majors can participate in the Senegal program.
 Priority will be given to Geneseo students who are in good academic standing with no financial obligations to the college.
-Non-Geneseo students are welcome to apply, but should be in good academic standing at their home campus.
+Non-Geneseo students are also welcome and encouraged to apply but should be in good academic standing at their home campus.

 Financial Aid and Scholarships

 Some financial aid may be applicable to this course.
-Dr Adabra will also be able to offer an additional 2-credit independent study course during the summer session to the program participants who need six summer credits to qualify for Financial Aid.
+Dr. Adabra is able to offer an additional 2-credit independent study course during the summer session to the program participants who need six summer credits to qualify for Financial Aid.
 Please contact the Financial Aid Office for eligibility information at finaid@geneseo.edu or at 104 Erwin Hall Tel: (585) 245-5731

-For more details about the trip, the course materials and expectations, you may contact:
+For more details about the trip, the course materials, and expectations, contact the program director:

 Dr. Kodjo Adabra at adabra@geneseo.edu